 Just below this, the most-frequently-encountered problems are listed uncategorized, as this information is more-frequently-utilized than other information.

-All information on this page, besides those images and other properties copyrighted by the organizations listed, is free for you to use for your own purposes, and copy.
+All information on this page, besides properties copyrighted by others, is free for you to use for your own purposes, and copy.
 It's yours.

 · · ·